-Court Judges of Georgia, shall receive a waiver from the Judicial Council of Accountability Court Judges of Georgia.

-- (D) On and after July 1, 2013, the award of any state funds for a drug court division shall be conditioned upon a drug court division attaining certification or a waiver by the Judicial Council of Accountability Court Judges of Georgia.
-On or before September 1, the Judicial Council of Accountability Court Judges of Georgia shall publish an annual report listing certified drug court divisions. - (E) Pursuant to Code Section 15-5-24, the Administrative Office of the Courts shall develop and manage an electronic information system for performance measurement and accept submission of performance data in a consistent format from all drug court divisions.
-The Judicial Council of Accountability Court Judges of Georgia shall identify elements necessary for performance measurement, including, but not limited to, recidivism, the number of moderate-risk and high-risk participants in a drug court division, drug testing results, drug testing failures, participant employment, the number of participants who successfully complete the program, and the number of participants who fail to complete the program. - (F) On or before July 1, 2015, and every three years thereafter, the Judicial Council of Accountability Court Judges of Georgia shall conduct a performance peer review of the drug court divisions for the purpose of improving drug court division policies and practices and the certification and recertification process." - "(10) As used in this Code section, the term 'risk and needs assessment' means an actuarial tool, approved by the Judicial Council of Accountability Court Judges of Georgia and validated on a targeted population, scientifically proven to determine a person's risk to recidivate and to identify criminal risk factors that, when properly addressed, can reduce that person's likelihood of committing future criminal behavior."
+- 200Court Judges of Georgia, shall receive a waiver from the Judicial Council of201Accountability Court Judges of Georgia.202(D) On and after July 1, 2013, the award of any state funds for a drug court division203shall be conditioned upon a drug court division attaining certification or a waiver by the - Judicial Council of Accountability Court Judges of Georgia.
+On or before September 1, the Judicial Council of Accountability Court Judges of Georgia shall publish an annual report listing certified drug court divisions. - 207 (E) The Council of Accountability Court Judges of Georgia and the Georgia Council 208 on Criminal Justice Reform Pursuant to Code Section 15-5-24, the Administrative 209 Office of the Courts shall develop and manage an electronic information system for 210 performance measurement and accept submission of performance data in a consistent 211 format from all drug court divisions.
+The Judicial Council of Accountability Court 212 Judges of Georgia shall identify elements necessary for performance measurement, including, but not limited to, recidivism, the number of moderate-risk and high-risk 213 214 participants in a drug court division, drug testing results, drug testing failures, 215 participant employment, the number of participants who successfully complete the program, and the number of participants who fail to complete the program.
+216 - (F) On or before July 1, 2015, and every three years thereafter, the Judicial Council of Accountability Court Judges of Georgia shall conduct a performance peer review of the drug court divisions for the purpose of improving drug court division policies and practices and the certification and recertification process." - "(10) As used in this Code section, the term 'risk and needs assessment' means an actuarial tool, approved by the Judicial Council of Accountability Court Judges of Georgia and validated on a targeted population, scientifically proven to determine a person's risk to recidivate and to identify criminal risk factors that, when properly addressed, can reduce that person's likelihood of committing future criminal behavior." - 226